5t3ph/stylestage/src/pages/support.md

 2. **Weekly Sponsor: \$100** - Banner placement below the footer on the home page.

 Style Stage is not using event tracking analytics, but can provide site and sponsored page total views for the paid period.
-As a new site, there is not yet historical data to provide.
+Current unique visitors average about 15K/month.

 ### How Will Sponsorship Money Be Used?